 Pac-10 Men's Diving Awards Announced

-ARIZONA STATE junior Joona Puhakka and head coach Mark Bradshaw were named Pac-10 Diver and Coach of the Year, respectively, for the third straight year.
-CALIFORNIA'S Javier Rivas was named Newcomer of the Year, Commissioner Tom Hansen announced.
+ARIZONA STATE senior Joona Puhakka and head coach Mark Bradshaw were named Pac-10 Diver and Coach of the Year, respectively, for the fourth straight year, while STANFORD's Dwight Dumais was named Newcomer of the Year, Commissioner Tom Hansen announced today.

-Puhakka, from Helsinki, Finland, won titles in both the one-meter and three-meter springboard at the Pac-10 Championships in Long Beach, Calif., taking both events for the third consecutive year.
-Two years ago he became the first diver in ASU history to win two individual Conference titles in the same season, a feat he has twice repeated since then.
-Puhakka also won the one and three-meter national titles at the 2005 NCAA Championships, earning his second career national title in each event.
-Puhakka previously won the NCAA three-meter springboard title in 2004 and the one-meter in 2003.
-He was named the 2005 NCAA Diver of the Year.
+Puhakka, from Helsinki, Finland, was named Diver of the Meet after winning titles in both the one-meter and three-meter springboard at the Pac-10 Championships in Federal Way, Wash.
+Three years ago, he became the first Sun Devil diver in school history to win two individual Conference titles in the same season, a feat he has accomplished each year of his collegiate career.
+Puhakka is the first diver in Conference history to earn eight Pac-10 diving championships.
+Last season, Puhakka won the one and three-meter national titles at the 2005 NCAA Championships, earning his second career national title in each event.
+Puhakka had previously won the NCAA three-meter springboard title in 2004 and the one-meter in 2003.

-Bradshaw, in his eighth year at Arizona State, helped the Sun Devil swimming and diving team to a fifth place finish at the Pac-10 Championships and a 20th place finish at the NCAA Championships.
-For his efforts, Bradshaw earned the 2005 NCAA Diving Coach of the Year award, the second such honor of his career.
-The men's Pac-10 Coach of the Year award is the third in Bradshaw's career, as he garnered the 2003 and 2004 honors as well.
+In his ninth year at Arizona State, Bradshaw helped the Sun Devil swimming and diving team to a fifth place finish at the Pac-10 Championships and a 14th place finish at the NCAA Championships.
+Bradshaw, who has earned two NCAA Diving Coach of the Year awards, has been named the Pac-10 Coach of the Year the past four seasons.

 The Diver, Newcomer and Coach of the Year honors are determined by a coaches vote.